atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

-Lab: Basic Handling of Dependent Resources in Terraform
+Lab Exercise: Basic Handling of Dependent Resources in Terraform
 ========

 ### Introduction